 This early reading assessment is typically given several times in the school year.
 It measures letter naming, sound fluency, oral reading fluency, and more.

-7. FAPE stands for “Free Appropriate Public Education”.
+FAPE stands for “Free and Public Appropriate Education”.

 This is the bedrock of special education in the United States, and a legal term every parent should know.
 The Individuals with Disabilities Education Act (IDEA) said that each child with a disability has the right to an education that provides for her needs, free of charge.
 If you believe FAPE is not being provided to your child, schedule a free consultation with an education lawyer.

 It describes behaviors of students that are disruptive to a classroom, identifies possible reasons behind it and tries to replace these behaviors with positive ones.
 FBAs are typically reserved for behaviors that impact learning.
 The results of this process make up a student’s Positive Behavior Support Plan (see above).

 IEE stands for “Independent Education Evaluation” and is sometimes just called “Independent Evaluation”.

 An IEE evaluation conducted by a qualified examiner who is not employed by the school district responsible for the student’s education and may include evaluation of any skill related to the student’s educational needs.
 An IEE may be obtained by parents at their own expense or at public expense in certain situations.
 Contact an education attorney for help in getting your school district to pay for an IEE.

 If you don’t agree with the evaluation of your child, you still have options.

 LEA stands for “Local Education Agency”.